 Subject Leader - Miss Lister

 St Joseph's Catholic Primary School use the 'Floppy's Phonics Sounds and Letters' scheme to promote rigorous, synthetic phonics teaching for reading success.
-Please access the link to learn more about the scheme, the order of teaching and further information on synthetic phonics.

 The website 'Letters and Sounds' is also a useful tool for games to play at home.

 Phonics progress is tracked carefully throughout school.
 All children in Year One are screened in phonics in the Summer Term.

 The Oxford Tree Reading Scheme